ameeRa101/taskManagment-app/README.md

 The Task Management Application is a simple ReactJS application that allows users to create, read, update, and delete tasks.
 The application features user authentication, task filtering and sorting, search functionality, user profile management, and a responsive design.
 Additionally, optional features such as task prioritization and task descreption and due date are included for better functionality.

 This project uses mock data from jsonexamples.com to manage tasks and user profiles.
+## Features
+User Authentication: Simulated user registration and login using mock data from jsonexamples.com.
+Task Management: Users can create, update, delete, and mark tasks as completed.
+Task Filtering & Sorting: Filter tasks based on due date and status.
+Search Functionality: Users can search tasks by title.
+Responsive Design: The app is designed to work on both desktop and mobile screens.
+Technologies Used
+Frontend: ReactJS, React Router, Tailwind CSS State Management: React Hooks (useState, useEffect) Data Source: Mock data from jsonexamples.com

 ## Folder Structure